mitchelparish/red-rocks-cli/README.md

-# Red Rocks Amphitheatre Data Gem
+# Red Rocks Amphitheatre CLI

 This gem provides the user with a Command Line Interface to access concert information for Red Rocks Park & Amphitheater in Morrison, Colorado.